aiven/aiven-operator/docs/docs/resources/organizationproject.md

     This map is authoritative: when omitted, tags added outside Kubernetes are removed.
 - [`technicalEmails`](#spec.technicalEmails-property){: name='spec.technicalEmails-property'} (array of strings, MaxItems: 10).
 TechnicalEmails are the technical contact emails of the project.
     This list is authoritative: when omitted, emails added outside Kubernetes are removed.
+    Duplicates are rejected.

 ## authSecretRef {: #spec.authSecretRef }